Tapping into Lead Service Line Funding Opportunities

 More than Funding

 There's more to funding than submitting applications and receiving awards.
-It's important to first calculate order-of-magnitude costs for replacements and establish an accurate inventory of lead service lines before developing a funding strategy.
-Additionally many funding agencies have extensive conditional requirements tied to grants and financing options.
+It's important to first calculate the order-of-magnitude costs for replacements and establish an accurate inventory of lead service lines before developing a funding strategy.
+Additionally, many funding agencies have extensive conditional requirements tied to grants and financing options.

-Having successfully supported 200+ communities in securing more than $3.4 billion in grants and SRF loans, we're available to help guide you through the process, prepare the full application and work directly with the funding agencies.
-Assisting with the funding and financing process also allows us to maximize time and resources to keep your project on or even ahead of schedule.
-Contact us today.
+Having successfully supported 200+ communities in securing more than $6.5 billion in grants and loans, we're available to help guide you through the funding decision making process, prepare the full application and work directly with the funding agencies.
+Assisting with the funding and financing process also allows us to maximize time and resources to keep your project on schedule and within budget.
+Contact us today to discuss how we can get started.